What does a Laundry Aide do?

 - Pros:

-- Opportunity to work in diverse settings
+- Opportunity to work in a clean and organized environment.

 - Cons: